 Given that BPC 11.0 is the latest product offering built on the next generation BW/4HANA architecture, it truly is the place to be for the future.
 Most feature enhancements will be likely be made to this version first—and perhaps exclusively—by SAP so if you’re looking to partner with SAP to build out new functionality, you’ll want/need to be (like in Spinal Tap) all the way up to 11.0.

-Register for our upcoming webinar on October 11 to learn everything you need to know about BPC version 11.0 for BW/4HANA.
-You will see a live demo, discover the integration capabilities between BPC 11.0 and SAP Analytics Cloud, and see all the new features and capabilities in this latest version of BPC.
-You can register here.
+View our on-demand recording to learn everything you need to know about BPC version 11.0 for BW/4HANA.
+You will see a demo, discover the integration capabilities between BPC 11.0 and SAP Analytics Cloud, and see all the new features and capabilities in this latest version of BPC.
+To read more about considerations and benefits of BPC 11.0, view our eBook.